grenaud/gargammel/README.md

 Both should be installed in your path.

-Alternatively, you can use the supplied [conda](https://https://conda.io/) `environment.yml` file to download and set up all dependencies for you for you.
+Alternatively, you can use the supplied [conda](https://https://conda.io/) `environment.yml` file to download and set up all dependencies described in this README for you.

     conda env create -f environment.yml